FindMySchool LogoFindMySchool

 The school is actively addressing these issues under new leadership and governance, and the academic trajectory remains positive.
 For families considering this school, the decision hinges critically on confidence in the safeguarding culture change and pastoral support systems.
 Those who do enrol receive first-rate academics within a rigorous, selective environment.
 Best suited to academically able pupils from the Rossendale catchment area whose families have carefully evaluated the safeguarding context and feel confident in the school's current trajectory.
 Families uncomfortable with the recent history of safeguarding concerns, regardless of academic appeal, should consider alternatives.

 Academically, yes.
-The school ranks in the top 4% of schools in England for GCSE results (FindMySchool ranking), with an Attainment 8 score of 72 and over 80% achieving top grades in the English Baccalaureate.
+The school ranks around the top 7% of schools in England for GCSE academic results (FindMySchool ranking), with an Attainment 8 score of 73.3 and 84.6% achieving grades 5 and above in the English Baccalaureate.
 However, the school was rated Inadequate by Ofsted in 2022 following serious safeguarding concerns regarding bullying, racism, and harmful sexual behaviour.
 Families must carefully evaluate the school's current safeguarding response and reform trajectory before deciding whether this school is right for them.

 Very competitive.
 The school receives approximately 2.3 applications for each place, with approximately 400 candidates competing for 180 available spaces.
 Entry is via a school-administered entrance examination testing verbal reasoning, non-verbal reasoning, and numerical reasoning.
 Pupils must achieve a required standard threshold to secure a place.
 Coaching and entrance exam preparation are standard among applicants.
 While the school does not formally recommend tutoring, the competitive nature of admission means many families pursue this route.